AmbivalentLeather/Qt-Tutorial/qttutorial.md

 This part of the tutorial will assume you are using a Linux Mint Virtual Machine to install and use software.
 Version should not matter.

+If you need help getting a Linux Mint virtual machine set up, [see here](https://itsfoss.com/install-linux-mint-in-virtualbox/).
+I haven't gone through the tutorial myself but its probably correct.

 ## Dependencies

 These are the dependencies that should be needed for qt creator and qmake.
 Run this command and you should be good to go.